What Eats Spiders?

-Many of us know this.
-That’s why a spider or two is never too alarming, and most of us are content to walk on by (providing the spider in question isn’t too scary looking), knowing they are going to chomp down on a few pesky fruit flies or ants.
-But if you’re anything like us, you may find yourself wondering what on earth chomps down on spiders?
+Spiders can be scary.
+And oftentimes people react to them without knowing all of the facts.
+But New Jersey residents will be happy to learn that most spiders are actually beneficial; working free of charge in homes all across the country ridding countless homes of unwanted pests.
+That’s why a spider or two is never too alarming, and most of us are content to walk on by knowing they are going to chomp down on a few pesky fruit flies or ants.
+But if they are feeding on other bugs…what eats spiders?

-Enter stage right: Your local pest control nerds at Kapture Pest Control.
-Today we’ll be answering exactly that question and the other questions you never knew you had about spiders.
+That’s where we come in: Your local pest control nerds at Kapture Pest Control.
+We can answer that question and all the others you never knew you had about spiders.

-From a neighborhood bird to household pets, here’s a list of 8 critters who prey on a gardener’s best tools for biological pest control.
+From a neighborhood bird to household pets, here’s a list of 8 critters who eat spiders a.k.a. a gardener’s best tools for biological pest control.

 Did you know a giant palm salamander can extend its tongue more than half its body length in 7 milliseconds to ingest its prey?
 Well, now you do!
 That’s 50 times quicker than you can blink your eyes.